Estimate access to bus stops

 Next, you'll rename the Integrated rapid transit (IRT) system MyCiTi Bus Stops layer.

-9. For the Integrated rapid transit (IRT) system MyCiTi Bus Stops layer, click the Options button.
-Choose Rename.
+9. For the Integrated rapid transit (IRT) system MyCiTi Bus Stops layer, click the Options button and choose Rename.

 10. For Title, type Bus Stops.
 Click OK.